sdwuyawen/ece2162project/README.md

 2. 8 One-bit predictors for every entry
 3. Prediction is done in the first cycle of execution (ISSUE)
 4. The branch can be resolved after EXE stage
+5. At the first, there is no value in the predictor.
+The predicted value will be settled after execution of the branch (Beq/Bne).

 Recover
 RAT -> checkpoint before entering a branch/ only overwrite when the entry contains ROB / -1